 Last year, my husband and I visited Vienna, Austria.
 Because it was partially a business trip, my husband was put up in a beautiful hotel.
 He would spend the days with his friend and colleague, and I had the opportunity to explore a beautiful new city solo – something I’ve always dreamt of.

-After he left, I spent frantically messaging a friend, asking for courage to leave my hotel room.
+After he left, I spent my time frantically messaging a friend, asking for courage to leave my hotel room.
 I was located in a beautiful, busy and safe area; the sun was shining, there was even a park next door…

 But I was paralysed.
 I would open the door only to be taunted by the threshold of the hallway.
 I went into panic, felt insane, cried a lot, only to settle for delivery and Netflix.
 I was trapped in my own head and body.
 I felt alone.